THE DEATH OF LOUIS XIV

 New York Film Festival, Official Selection

 Feb 12 & 17: Portland International Film Festival - Portland, OR

 Mar 5: Gene Siskel Film Center - Chicago, IL

-Mar 31: Film Society of Lincoln Center, New York
+Mar 31-Apr 13: Film Society of Lincoln Center - New York, NY

 Apr 8 & 9: Museum of Fine Arts, Houston - Houston, TX